supertestnet/superstore/README.md

 Not sure.
 Usually after I get a project to a state like this one is in I abandon it in favor of something else that's more exciting.
 But if I do keep at it I'd like to add these features:

-- [ ] Educate merchants about resources like thebitcoincompany.com where they can use their earnings to buy visa gift cards -- e.g. merchants with a fiat webshop can load a visa card via bitcoin and unload it as usd in their regular shop, thus putting their bitcoin earnings into their regular workflow
 - [ ] Show buyers a measurement of merchant activity -- e.g. did the merchant check their store this week?
 Did they fulfill any orders this week?
 - [ ] Make a downloadable version with a rest api
 - [ ] Custom styling -- people like to make things look nice and feel like it's themed after their regular blog or website or whatever.
 Ok cool but visual flare isn't very important to me so maybe someone else can add code for that.
 Do a pull request!